 To participate in any FHU Abroad Program, a student must be enrolled at FHU and have a minimum GPA of 2.50 by the end of the semester preceding departure.
-Formal acceptance for participation in this program occurs at the beginning of the last full semester before the semester of participation.
+Formal acceptance for participation in the semester-long program occurs at the beginning of the last full semester before the semester of participation.